aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 tmp = computed.backgroundAttachment;
 ```

 But sometimes, we do need to request those layout information.
-What we should do is to assign it into a local variables and work with it.
+What we should do is to assign it into a local variable and work with it.

 ```js
 /** inefficient */